Celestial Regge theory: Regge limit

 Another remark concerns the convergence requirement in \eqref{eq convergence requirement for the amplitude}.
 There is a loophole that allows one to extend the discussion even when \eqref{eq convergence requirement for the amplitude} is not satisfied.
 In particular, if the amplitude grows as $|\cT(s,t)|\sim |s|^{N-a}$, one can define

-introducing as many poles ${s}_{i=1,\dots,N}$ as required to ensure convergence, so that $|\tilde\cT(s,t)|\sim |s|^{-a}$.
+introducing as many poles ${s}_{i=1,\dots,N}$ as required to ensure convergence, so that $|\tilde\cT(s,t)|\sim |s|^{-a}$; see \cite{Collins:1977jy}.
 This procedure, however, introduces $N$ unfixed constants that must be fixed by other means.
-We will not need this construction for our applications, but it may prove useful in other contexts.
+We will not need this construction for our current applications, but it may prove useful in other contexts.
+In particular, exploiting this expression, the discussion on the next chapter can be suitably extended as needed when dealing with other cases.

 With the expression for the amplitude \eqref{eq amplitude as poles plus disc} in hand, we proceed by substituting it in the definition of the partial wave coefficients \eqref{eq partial wave coefficients}.
-After some manipulations, we get
+After some manipulations, see appendix \ref{app: details on the u- dicontinuity} for more details, we get

 with $z_0^{i}=1+2m_i/t$ and $Q_J(z)$ given by \eqref{eq QJ(z) explicit}